 Happy National Bagel Day!!!

 Such an exciting and important holiday!
-So much so, that I decided to share my Egg Bagel recipe.
+So much so, that I decided to share my homemade Egg Bagel recipe.
 WHOOHOO!

 What is an Egg Bagel?

 It is exactly what it sounds like, People!
 Bagels are a lean bread, meaning that they are generally made without adding fats or protein.
 The starting point for any bagel is flour, water, yeast (or sourdough starter), salt, a little sugar/honey, and, if making a New York style bagel, malt.
 When we add eggs to the dough, we are adding both fat and protein.
 The result is a richer flavor than a plain bagel, and a more tender dough.

 There are recipes out there that use whole eggs and even go so far as to add food coloring to really make the bagels look yellow-egg like.
 I went a different route and used just the yolks, resulting in a natural looking yellow.

 Egg Bagels are delicious.
 Coat them in whatever seeds you would coat a plain bagel.
 Eat them just as you would a plain bagel.